shanehowe/twitter-bot/README.md

 ## Deployment

 Currently the bot has not been deployed.
-I am researching into hosting  the python script on the clode.
+I am researching into hosting  the python script on the cloud.
 I am hoping to deploy the bot ASAP.

 When I do be sure to tweet at it if you want to here a (bad) joke!